Home Tips and Ideas Tips for College Dorm or Apartment

 Think Storage and Organization

 There may be limited space in a dorm room, and the goal is to create organized storage and maximize space.
-Purchase bed risers to create storage under the bed.
-Check out the school’s website, or contact the housing department for the bed dimensions.
+Purchase bed risers for storage under the bed.
+Check out the school’s website or contact the housing department for the bed dimensions.
 (Generally, a twin is 39 “x75”, and an XL Twin is 39 “x80”.)
-Bed risers can add up to 8″ of storage space, enough for a couple of under-the-bed storage containers for clothes, snacks, etc. A bedside caddy serves as a night table and can be easily attached to the bed.
+Bed risers can add up to 8″ of storage space, enough for a couple of under-the-bed storage containers for clothes, snacks, etc. A bedside caddy can be a night table easily attached to the bed.

 Lighting

 Dorm rooms generally have fluorescent overhead lights, and who wants that on at 2 am?
-Use a clamp-on light such as this LED clamp spotlight from IKEA, which is inexpensive and available in multiple colors.
-Purchase two and clamp to either side of the headboard for maximum light when needed.
+Use a clamp-on light such as this inexpensive LED clamp spotlight from IKEA, which is available in multiple colors.
+Purchase two and clamp them to either side of the headboard for maximum light when needed.

 Security

 Some colleges offer safes in the room or safe rentals for your college student’s valuables.
-For room dividers and security options, DormCo offers products.
 If moving into an apartment, you may wish to contact your insurance company if you need renter’s insurance.

 Decorate

 Your decorating elements must be removable in a college dorm room or apartment.
-Fortunately, there is much variety in removable wallpaper and removable hanging options from 3M to help you!
+Fortunately, there is a variety of decorative removable wallpaper, and 3M offers various hooks, etc., so check the weight before purchasing.

 • Tempaper, Chasing Paper, Target, and Wayfair all offer removable wallpaper.
 You can use it as a backdrop for pictures, a design on a plain wall, or outline a door; let your creative ideas go on this one!